 Real estate debt is a debt instrument that the borrower is obliged to pay back with a predetermined set of payments.
 The debt instrument is secured by

 Real estate equity is the difference between the current fair market value of a property and the amount of debt owed against the property.

 Real estate investment is real estate that generates income or is otherwise intended for investment purposes rather than as a primary residence or personal use.

 Real Estate Investment Trust is a trust or company that owns, finances, or invests in real estate and/or real estate-related assets.
 REITs provide individuals the ability to invest in

 An investor who evaluates the real estate market and purchases property with the intention of building wealth.

 Real estate syndication is a method of pooling capital from multiple investors for the common goal of acquiring real estate.

 A recession is a macroeconomic term that represents a significant and extended period of declining or stagnant economic performance in a region or country in the world.
 Investors, businesses, public entities and governments all track various indicators that can predict or signal the onset of a recession.

 A term used to describe real estate assets that are tied to lifestyle trends, as opposed to economic cycles.
 These assets are less subject to downturns, and are subject to forces of the underlying market demographic.
 Recession-resistant real estate typically falls under three main asset classes: student housing, self-storage, and senior living.

-A type of loan that allows the lender to recover against the personal assets of a party in the event of default by the borrower to the extent of the
+Recourse is a type of loan that allows the lender to recover against the personal assets of a party in the event of default by the borrower to the extent of the

 A provision or clause to release certain collateral from a loan or mortgage in exchange for the borrower’s payment of a defined amount.